ansyblenetwork/sdg/_posts/2020-11-26-a-discussion-regarding.md

 Evidently, this gets fairly dry fairly quickly.
 Accordingly, there have been some interesting coding projects which [automate the generation](https://luckytoilet.wordpress.com/2011/08/10/algorithmic-counterpoint-how-i-wrote-a-computer-program-to-generate-music-at-mathcamp-2011/) of species counterpoint.

-### The discussion
+### Discussion

-The internet has thorough and reliable information about a lot of topics, but it is surprisingly difficult to find good resources about counterpoint.
+It is surprisingly difficult to find good resources about counterpoint other than species counterpoint.
 Here are some natural questions that came to mind, along with the fruits of my research attempting to find answers.

 #### Did Bach study or use species counterpoint?